cran-task-views/Cluster/Cluster.md

     partitioning a data set.
 -   For graphs and networks model-based clustering approaches are implemented in `r pkg("latentnet")`.
+-   Package `r pkg("mlr3cluster")` extends the machine learning toolbox package mlr3 which provides efficient, object-oriented programming on the building blocks of machine learning.
+The package contains a selection of 24 clustering learners that represent a wide variety of clusterers (partitional, hierarchical, fuzzy, etc.), a selection of 4 performance measures and two built-in tasks to get started with clustering.
 -   Package `r pkg("ORIClust")` provides order-restricted
     information-based clustering, a cluster algorithm which has specifically been developed for bioinformatics applications.